 The largest gathering of Western Sahara artists and activists is the annual FiSahara International Film Festival, which takes place every spring in the Dakhla refugee camp in Tindouf, Algeria.
 The annual festival brings regional and international cinema, as well as international media attention, to the Sahrawi refugee community living in the camps.
 (For example, it helped inspire Spanish actor Javier Bardem’s documentary Sons of the Clouds and his ongoing campaign for justice in Western Sahara.)
 Moreover, the festival is a site of education and organizing for Sahrawi artistis and activists, both from the refugee community and the diaspora.
 In addition to film workshops that take place during the festival, FiSahara acts as the basis for a year-round film school that provides hands-on training to young refugees so that they can tell their own stories and create films for their communities.

-For a taste of FiSahara, check out this short trailer for the 2013 festival:
+For a taste of FiSahara, check out this short clip about the 2019 festival:

 Want to be a part of this incredible political and cultural experience?
 The FiSahara team coordinates travel to the festival from Madrid and housing with families in Dakhla camp.
 Head to their website to contact them about booking your trip!